irisnet/irishub/docs/get-started/README.md

 Please follow this [instruction](Join-the-Mainnet.md) to join IRIShub mainnet.

-## How to Join Fuxi Testnet
+## How to Use Fuxi Testnet

-Please follow this [instruction](Join-the-Testnet.md) to join IRIShub testnet.
+Please follow this [instruction](Join-the-Testnet.md) to use IRIShub testnet.